 Rich also served as a medic and nurse in the 328th General Hospital unit of the 96th ARCOM where he worked and trained at Brooke Army Medical Center in San Antonio, Texas and then at Fitzsimons Medical Center in Aurora, Colorado.
 Richard holds an associates of Nursing Degree from The Academy of Health Sciences, a Bachelor’s degree in Business Management and Health Services Administration from Weber State University and a Master’s Degree in Business Administration from the University of Phoenix.
-Rich is a native of Utah and lives in Kaysville, with wife Darcie and their four children.
+Rich is a native of Utah and lives in Kaysville, with wife Darcie and their four children

-Kristy Chambers is Chief Executive Officer of Columbus.
+Kristy is the Chief Executive Officer of Columbus.
 Prior to joining Columbus, she served as CEO of Wasatch Homeless Health Care, Inc., better known as Fourth Street Clinic.
 A certified public accountant for over twenty years, Kristy’s professional background includes public accounting and top level management positions in health care, real estate, retail, and hospitality.
 Kristy is currently an instructor with the University of Utah Nonprofit Academy and serves on various local and national non-profit boards.
 She graduated Cum Laude from UCLA with a degree in Economics/Business and has a Master’s in Taxation with honors from the Washington School of Law.

-She joined the Governor’s Office of Economic Development in 2016 as Managing Director of Internal Operations where she oversees management of office operations, compliance, finance teams and she directs policy and procedure.
+She joined the Governor’s Office of Economic Development in 2016 as Managing Director of Internal Operations where she oversees the management of office operations, compliance, finance teams and she directs policy and procedure.
 She has a Masters of Certification of Accounting (2015), an Executive Masters of Public Administration (2010); and a Masters of Education (2004) in Instructional Design and Educational Technology; and a Bachelor’s of Arts (1994) in Social Science Composite, Secondary Education, all from the University of Utah.

 Dr. William McMahon

-Dr. William McMahon is director of the University of Utah’s Autism Outreach Center and past chair of the Department of Psychiatry.
+Dr. William is the director of the University of Utah’s Autism Outreach Center and past chair of the Department of Psychiatry.
 He served as chairman of the psychiatry department from 2007 to 2015.
 Dr. William McMahon has worked to build excellent clinical services and systems of care at the University of Utah.
 He is board certified in adult psychiatry and in the sub-specialty of child and adolescent psychiatry.
-He has cared for children, adolescents and adults in inpatient, outpatient and other settings for more than three decades.
+Dr. William has cared for children, adolescents and adults in inpatient, outpatient and other settings for more than three decades.
 He has followed his particular interest in developmental disorders, including autism, Tourette’s Disorder and other psychiatric conditions with increased genetic risk, such as suicide and nicotine addiction.
 Currently, his responsibilities are focused on fostering innovative approaches to diagnosis, treatment and recovery.

 Sgt.
 John Pearce

 Sgt.
-John Pearce has over 24 years of police experience.
+John has over 24 years of police experience.
 He has served with the Utah Transit Authority Police since December 2012, and prior to that, he worked for the West Valley City Police Department from November of 1991 to December 2012.
 He has encountered many search and seizure issues while assigned to special ops and K-9 units.
 His experience has also included being the acting supervisor during high-risk incidents such as pursuits, stand-offs, officer-involved shootings and incidents involving injured officers or damaged property.
 Additionally, he has worked with confidential informants.
 He is familiar with the application of Federal charges and Federal court.
-He is an experienced field officer with K-9, traffic, special perations, gang, and juvenile units.
-He is certified in K-9 training and clandestine lab techniques.
-He has received numerous awards and commendations for meritorious service, distinguished service, and lifesaving, and he has been recognized as supervisor of the year.
+He is an experienced field officer with K-9, traffic, special operations, gang, and juvenile units.
+Sgt.
+John is certified in K-9 training and clandestine lab techniques.
+He has received numerous awards and commendations for meritorious and distinguished service, and lifesaving, and he has been recognized as supervisor of the year.
 He is also a parent of a son with autism and a recognized autism advocate.
-He and his wife are founding parents who helped develop the Spectrum Academy and the Able program.
+Sgt.
+John and his wife are founding parents who helped develop Spectrum Academy and the Able program.
 He helped develop the Sierra Cares law enforcement training for officers (https://youtu.be/NHRFqGVAMu4) and he is currently instructing officers through the “Invisible Disabilities” training program (https://youtu.be/0VPXUov2YvA).